iOS UITextView Text Wrap Editor (Swift)

 let range = self.contentTextView.selectedRange.location ??
 NSRange(location: 0, length: 0)

-// Get cursor position, or start from the beginning
+// Get cursor position, default to start if none

 guard withTLPHAssets.count > 0 else {